Maria Perini

 Maria I. Perini (March 10, 1873 - 1939) was an Italian ballet teacher.
 In 1916, she opened the first private ballet studio in the Tbilisi State Academy of Arts and went on to teach many of the famous Georgian dancers including Dimitri and Irina Aleksidze, Maria Bauer, Soliko Virsaladze, Nino Ramishvili, Iliko Sukhishvili, Vakhtang Chabukiani, Elene Chikvaidze, Maria Kazinets, and Elene Gvaramadze.
 Her methods of teaching classical dance laid solid foundations for developing Georgian ballet.
 She was married to the Polish-Georgian artist Henryk Hryniewski.

-Perini's students remembered their teacher as a sincere, impartial, exciting person who dedicated all her life to establishing and developing classical ballet in Tbilisi, and recall their childhood as bright and beautiful thanks to her.
+Perini's students described her as a dedicated instructor who established and developed classical ballet in Tbilisi, contributing positively to their childhood experiences.

 Biography

 Early life and education

 Perini was born in Northern Italy and graduated from Turin Royal Opera ballet school.
 She performed alongside such well-known dancers as Virginia Zucchi, P. Lenian, and Enrico Cecchetti.